banos/xxtmp-testmvc/examples/gwt/readme.md

-# Google Web Toolkit TodoMVC Example
+# Google Web Toolkit TobuyMVC Example

 > Google Web Toolkit (GWT) is a development toolkit for building and optimizing complex browser-based applications.
 GWT is used by many products at Google, including Google AdWords and Orkut.
 It's open source, completely free, and used by thousands of developers around the world.